- Many fantastic Greek

 - Some deservedly famous French

-beaches (an island) are less busy, less costly and more beautiful.
-Take a ferry from Nice or fly there.
+beaches (island) are marginally less busy, less costly and more sandy, more beautiful.

 - Superb, dazzling, emerald seas and golden rocks of Sardinia and Lampedusa islands, Italy.

-- Croatia beaches, not the Med, but the nearby Adriatic offshoot and one of Europe's newer destinations offering a handful of attractive, secluded and low cost beach holidays.
+- Croatia beaches, not the Med, but the nearby Adriatic and one of Europe's fresh destinations, home to a handful of lovely, secluded and low cost beaches.

 Ocean See also Pacific

 - USA: Fine sands and warm waters in Hawaii and California.

 Island.
 Not a huge beach but soft sand, clear sea,

 palm trees and six huge moai monitoring the traffic.

 Bora, one of the South Pacific's